 Fly fishing for taimen is the big draw, however, the same pristine and productive water that holds this ancient species also produces phenomenal numbers of lenok trout and grayling and even a few northern pike.
 Lenok are an ancient and beautiful Siberian trout that aggressively feed on the surface throughout the season.
 The grayling are the main food source for the taimen but they too offer some wonderful light tackle fishing.

 Most of the fishing for taimen is done with dry flies, including big mouse imitations, as taimen love to attack a skated dry fly.
 All fishing is catch and release with single, barbless hooks and the fish are handled with the utmost of care.

 In Ulaanbaatar you will be based at a centrally located hotel offering the chance to explore some of the city.
 Whilst on the river, you will stay in the main Sweetwater ger camp located on the river.

 The traditional Mongolian gers are felt tents wrapped around a collapsible wooden frame.
-They are 9 feet high and 18 wide, much larger than standard wall tents, and are equipped with twin single beds.
+They are nine feet high and 18 wide, much larger than standard wall tents, and are equipped with twin single beds.
 There is ample room for storing gear, and an area to sit down and relax by a central wood stove.
 Each ger accommodates two fishermen.
-Appetizers and dinner will be served in the evenings after everyone is back from fishing in the dining lodge.
+Appetisers and dinner will be served in the dining lodge each evening after everyone is back from fishing

 The operation is continually improving both the camp and what is on offer.
 With new gers and lodge buildings, and two masseuses, the camp experience is considered one of the best in Mongolia.
 While these camps will never rival the luxury provided in Montana, Argentina, and the Seychelles and so on, they are a great blend of Mongolian atmosphere and western comforts and they will provide a wonderful home while you explore Mongolia.